kplattret/kevinplattret.com/work.md

 I built a real-time monitoring system, which we designed to automatically detect anomalies across all live orders on the network.
 We then implemented a set of actions that would trigger whenever an issue occurred, to try and fix it, otherwise surfacing it up onto a dashboard for operation teams to investigate further.
-This system was later integrated with the internal customer service tools.
+This system was later integrated into the internal customer service tools.

 In my final year at the company, I joined the Rider Payments team where we implemented a feature to allow riders to get paid when they want and as quickly as possible.
 We also built the foundations